Informed Consent to Participate in a Research Study

 Principal Investigator: Dr.

-Christopher Groening, Assistant Professor of Marketing and Entrepreneurship, Kent State University
+Christopher Groening, Associate Professor of Marketing and Entrepreneurship, Kent State University

 You are invited to participate in

 a research study.
 This consent form will provide you with

 information on the research project, what you will need to

 do, and the associated risks and benefits of the research.